 Use this option if the final prediction is too high or exceed the country's population.

-Function analyseCV plots a graph of evaluation of R0 (basic reproduction number), Cend (epidemic size), N (initial susceptible population size).
+Function analyseCV plots a graph of evaluation of contact number (sigma), Cend (epidemic size), N (initial susceptible population size).
 To analyze data for country XXX from 10 days of epidemic onward use

 DISCLAIMER: Software and data are for education and not for medical or commercial use.
 The model may fail in some situations.
 In particular, the model may be inadequate; the model may fail in the initial phase and in when additional epidemic stages or outbreaks (not described by SIR model) are encountered.
 Use it at your own discretion.

 The data are only for demonstrating the operation of fitVirusCV19.
 FitVirus and presented demo data are only for educational and academic purposes and should not be used for medical purposes and in commerce.
 They are provided as is and any express or implied warranties, including but not limited to implied warranties of merchantability and fitness for a particular purpose are disclaimed.